AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex4.md

 ![demo](./images/ex4/0-d.png)

-You'll then see the **Add data**-view.
-You can now continue with exercise 16.4.1.
+You'll then see the **Add data** view.

 ![demo](./images/ex2/datasets.png)

 ## 16.4.1 BigQuery Table Selection

-In the **Add data**-view, select your BigQuery-dataset.
+In the **Add data** view, select your BigQuery dataset.

 ![demo](./images/ex4/1.png)

-You can now see a sample data preview of the Google Analytics-data in BigQuery.
+You can now see a sample data preview of the Google Analytics data in BigQuery.

 Click **Next**.

 ![demo](./images/ex4/3.png)

 ## 16.4.2 XDM mapping

-You'll now see this:
+You'll now see the Mapping screen:

 ![demo](./images/ex4/4a.png)